caldav/duc_to_md/data/en_community_training_.md

 ## Not using Ubuntu?

-If you are thinking of organising [an event to teach Ubuntu App Development](/en/community/training/) you might have a number of people who don't run Ubuntu on their laptop.
+If you are thinking of organising [an event to teach Ubuntu AppDevelopment](/en/community/training/) you might have a number of people who don't run Ubuntu on their laptop.
 If that's the case, you might want to let them know in advance that they can run Ubuntu in a virtual machine.
 If you are running OS X or Windows, please follow these steps to use Ubuntu as a virtual